svijayakumar32/e-Photosynthesis-rice/Optimisation/README.md

 This folder contains scripts associated with the optimisation of the e-Photosynthesis model.
+## Input
+- `Einput7.txt` - a list of the original enzyme activities for e-Photosynthesis model

 ## Evolutionary Algorithm
 The evolutionary algorithm is run using the following scripts: